 According to Daniel, virtual reality can be an overwhelming experience for newcomers, especially when they have to figure out how to use the tracked motion controllers to interact with the environment being projected to them.
 Simply overlaying text popups and instructions in the Thread Studio app could be a bit drab, so the Shopify team decided to use a friendly voice over to explain to the user how to do certain things, instead.

 However, as much as Daniel enjoys listening to auditions and different voices, he just didn’t have the time to do it himself for this project.
 He’s on a small team, and the more he can offload the better and more efficient he can be.
-This is why he decided to get a voice over actor sourced through Voices’s full service option, Professional Services.
+This is why he decided to get a voice over actor sourced through Voices’s full service option, Managed Services.

-With Professional Services, Daniel didn’t need to spend time looking for voices.
+With Managed Services, Daniel didn’t need to spend time looking for voices.
 He gave a profile to his Voices-assigned account manager, and she went off and rounded up a list of candidates.
 After a few rounds, the VR team had the perfect voice for their project.

 The speed and the quality of the recording was what impressed Daniel the most: “I emailed our account manager with a rush project, but the quality of the results did not feel rushed at all.”